verement/etamoo/README.md

     also used for network connection management, so for example name lookups do not block the entire server.

+  * EtaMOO uses [LMDB][] as a persistent backing store for the MOO database.
+    Changes are committed on an ongoing basis for instantaneous crash recovery; checkpoints merely perform a quick synchronization, and are otherwise unnecessary.
+EtaMOO provides mechanisms for importing and exporting LambdaMOO-format databases to and from the EtaMOO-native format.

   * EtaMOO is Unicode-aware, and will eventually include support for Unicode MOO strings via compile-time build option.